khonsulabs/watchable/README.md

 [![HTML Coverage Report for `main` branch](https://khonsulabs.github.io/watchable/coverage/badge.svg)](https://khonsulabs.github.io/watchable/coverage/)
 [![Documentation for `main` branch](https://img.shields.io/badge/docs-main-informational)](https://khonsulabs.github.io/watchable/main/watchable/)

-`watchable` is a Multi-Producer, Multi-Consumer channel where each consumer is only guaranteed to receive the most recently written value.
+`watchable` is an RwLock-like type that allows watching for value changes using a Multi-Producer, Multi-Consumer approach where each consumer is only guaranteed to receive the most recently written value.

 ```rust
 use watchable::{Watchable, Watcher};